ryantd42/NY-Legislative-Git/2023/A6287D-2023/bill.md

   April 3, 2023
   ___________

- Introduced  by  M.  of  A. BROOK-KRASNY -- read once and referred to the Committee on Transportation
+ Introduced  by  M. of A. BROOK-KRASNY, TANNOUSIS, CHANG -- read once and referred to the Committee on Transportation --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the highway law, in relation to designating a portion of the state highway system in Kings county  as  the  "Brooklyn  Veterans